Las Torres Patagonia Conservancy teaches children from Punta Arenas about forest fires in Torres del Paine National Park - Reserva Las Torres

 Las Torres Patagonia Conservancy teaches children from Punta Arenas about forest fires in Torres del Paine National Park

-The visit included hands-on activities for students, in which they participated in reforestation exercises within the Las Torres Reserve in Torres del Paine.
+The visit included hands-on activities for students, in which they participated in reforestation exercises within the reserve.

 November 01, 2025.
 Following a proposal to bring environmental activities in Torres del Paine National Park to the student community, Las Torres Patagonia Conservancy organized a new series of educational visits with children and teenagers from the region, this time a group of students from the Lions Club Special School in Punta Arenas.